defeat the enemy, strongholds and spiritual warfare

 This knowledge brought me confidence.
 I knew it would grow if I did these things with my videos and channel.
 In this, I was confident because I couldn’t find a single channel doing these things that were not quickly growing or already big and successful.

-So, I jumped back into YouTube now armed with that knowledge and armed with confidence.
+So, I jumped back into YouTube, now armed with that knowledge and confidence.
 I posted every single week without exception for years.
 I decided that no matter what, on Mondays, this was my number one priority.
-So, every single Monday, I filmed a video, edited it on Tuesday, and published it on Wednesday.
+So, I filmed a video every Monday, edited it on Tuesday, and published it on Wednesday.
 I knew that I had to do that to be able to give it a fair test.
-If I didn’t post consistently, I wouldn’t know if my lack of consistency was preventing the channel from growing or if it was the strategies.
+If I didn’t post consistently, I wouldn’t know if my lack of consistency prevented the channel from growing or the strategies.

 Podcast vs. YouTube: Date One Before You Marry It

-Gillian: If you’re thinking about starting an online business, a podcast, or a YouTube channel, it can be difficult to commit if you feel like you have to marry it.
+Gillian: If you’re thinking about starting an online business, a podcast, or a YouTube channel, it can be not easy to commit if you feel like you have to marry it.
 How do you know if I want to do this thing forever?
-So instead, commit to dating it.
+So, instead, commit to dating it.
 Go steady with it.
-Give yourself permission to do it for a certain period of time.
+Permit yourself to do it for a certain amount of time.

 For me, I dated YouTube every single week for three months and then re-evaluated.
 At the end of three months, I had over a thousand subscribers.
-Every single video was getting hundreds of views per video even after just three months.
+Every single video got hundreds of views per video, even after just three months.
 It was an easy yes to keep going.

-After six months, we had twenty thousand subscribers with each video getting a couple thousand views.
+After six months, we had twenty thousand subscribers, and each video got a couple thousand views.
 By the end of the first year, I had fifty-five thousand subscribers.
-And then at about fifteen months, I surpassed one hundred thousand subscribers.
-Now I knew what I needed to do to win, and I was seeing the fruits of my labor.
+And then, at about fifteen months, I surpassed one hundred thousand subscribers.
+Now, I knew what I needed to do to win, and I was seeing the fruits of my labor.

 Stef: That’s so good.
 I want to highlight, Gillian, that you decided on one method of long-form content that you went steady with.
 It was YouTube for you.
-I tell my audience all the time, there are only three options: podcasting, YouTube, or blogging.
+I tell my audience that there are only three options: podcasting, YouTube, or blogging.
 You must pick one.

-Gillian: I’m so glad there’s not more options.
+Gillian: I’m so glad there aren’t more options.
 I had a hard enough time deciding between those three.

 Stef: Exactly.
 Gillian and I have similar stories in our entrepreneurship.
-You chose YouTube, then put your head down, and were super consistent with it.
-I chose podcasting, stayed super consistent for seven years, and only now am going steady with YouTube.
+You chose YouTube, put your head down, and were super consistent.
+I chose podcasting, which I have stayed consistent with for seven years, and I am only now going steady with YouTube.

 Are you willing to share the things that helped your YouTube channel grow?